Are you looking for the best things to do in Copenhagen in winter? We have you covered!

 Prolog Coffee Bar and Darcy’s Kaffe are other great coffee shops to escape the cold.

-If you want to feed your sweet tooth and pair your coffee with a delicious pastry, then consider visiting Democratic Coffee Bar, where their almond croissant is a real star.
+If you want to feed your sweet tooth and pair your coffee with a tasty pastry, then consider visiting Democratic Coffee, where their almond croissant is a real star.

 Where to Stay in Copenhagen

 Looking for the top places to stay in Copenhagen?
-The options below cover any budget and are top-rated!
+The options below are top-rated and I even included my favorite hotel there!

 More Denmark Travel Guides